 When you type something into Google, what exactly is happening?
 How is Google finding you the best answer to your question?
 That’s exactly what Haahr explains around the 2:39 mark, where he explains the “10 blue links problem.”

 Think of this stage as the behind-the-scenes work Google does to prepare to answer a question.
-Google has to be prepared to answer anything.
-Literally, anything.
+Google has to be prepared to solve anything.
+Anything.
 Google has even said a large part of RankBrain, their search Artificial Intelligence, answers queries that have never been asked before.
-So Haahr and the other engineers have make the process of finding the top search result—the best answer to your question—as easy as possible.
+So Haahr and the other engineers have made the process of finding the top search result—the best answer to your question—as easy as possible.

 Let’s tackle the first one: What Google does before they see a query: